tomwayson/esri-karma-tutorial/README.md

 ### Dependencies

-* [ArcGIS API for JavaScript](http://js.arcgis.com): built/tested on v3.6, may work w/ earlier versions.
+* [ArcGIS API for JavaScript](http://js.arcgis.com): built/tested on v3.6 and updated to latest; may work w/ earlier versions.

 And the latest versions of:
 * [Node](http://nodejs.org/)